 -You are responsible to file your claim, not the employer.
 You can either file a Worker’s Report of Injury with the Industrial Commission or fill out a Worker’s and Physician’s Initial Report in your doctor’s office.

 what they pay

-Workers’ Compensation will pay for the medical bills, prescriptions, and medical equipment that are related to your industrial injury.
+Workers’ Compensation will pay for the medical bills, prescriptions, and medical equipment that are related to your work injury.
 It will also pay you two thirds of your average monthly wage when a doctor takes you off work for the injury.
-Please note there is a wage ceiling in Arizona that sets a maximum average monthly wage.

 In an industrial claim, you generally have a choice whether you want to go to court to get your medical care and disability benefits or settle the claim for a sum of money.
 Every claim is different.
 You do not have to go to court if you settle your claim.
 Please talk to us and we can advise you of your options.